prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 <td>
 <em>(Optional)</em>
 <p>reopenDuration defines to reopen the issue when it is not older than this value (rounded down to the nearest minute).
-The resolutiondate field is used to determine the age of the issue.</p>
+The &ldquo;resolutiondate&rdquo; field in Jira is used to determine the age of the issue.</p>
 </td>
 </tr>
 <tr>